The Nun (2018 film): Critical response

+Audiences polled by CinemaScore gave the film an average grade of C on an A+ to F scale, the lowest of the series.

-Several reviewers criticized a lack of consistent narrative logic.
+Ben Kenigsberg of The New York Times criticized a lack of consistent narrative logic.
 Donald Clarke of The Irish Times wrote, "To compare it to a ghost train would be to understate the narrative cohesion that habitually governs those seaside entertainments."
 Matthew Rozsa for Salon said, "By overly relying on jump scares, The Nun uses a mechanical approach toward instilling fear rather than a more profound understanding of terror."
-Writing for the A.V.
+Writing for The A.V.
 Club, Katie Rife compared it to Gothic horror by Mario Bava and Hammer Films, praising the "giddiness" but criticizing the "heavy-handed" exposition and lack of suspense.

-The Plugged In review for the film summarized the spirituality evident in the film: "Evil is real, the movie tells us, but so is God.
+The Plugged In (publication) review for the film summarized the spirituality evident in the film: "Evil is real, the movie tells us, but so is God.
 Spiritual trappings are everywhere.
 And when in doubt or danger, you can't go wrong with a little prayer."
 In her review of the film published in the National Catholic Reporter, Sr. Rose Pacatte, a nun belonging to the Daughters of St. Paul, stated "that there are two Catholic theological aspects of this film that are accurate: one is that the devil exists, and the other is that Mary, the Mother of Jesus, will show us the way."
 Another religious sister, Nicole Reich, stated in her review of the film published on Syfy Wire that if Valak was a real demon, he would never be able to reveal himself while the "sisters were in perpetual adoration ... because the Lord was present".

-Accolades

-Sharon Gilham was nominated at the 2018 Fright Meter Awards for Best Costume Design for this film.

-The film won at the 2019 Golden Trailer Awards for Best Horror Poster.

 Sequel

 In August 2017, Wan discussed the possibility of a Nun sequel and what its storyline might entail: "I do know where potentially, if The Nun works out, where The Nun 2 could lead to and how that ties back to Lorraine's story that we've set up with the first two Conjurings and make it all come full circle."

 In April 2019, it was announced by Peter Safran that a sequel was in development.
 He stated there was a "really fun" storyline planned for the film, and commented that there was an "inevitability to another The Nun movie".
 Later that month, Akela Cooper signed onto the project as screenwriter, while Safran and James Wan will serve as producers.

 On April 26, 2022, Warner Bros.
 Pictures officially announced the movie as a part of its upcoming slate at the 2022 CinemaCon.
 The following day, it was announced that Michael Chaves will direct the film.
 Principal photography began on April 29, 2022.
 Bonnie Aarons was confirmed to be reprising her role as Valak.

+On September 8, 2023, the film was released.